Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Importance of feedback frequencies

-\end{widetext} Note that in \eqref{Sigma_tilde_at_finite_temp} all four terms in curly brackets $\{\dots\}$ decay exponentially in $\omega'$ on the scale of temperature $T$ for $\omega'$ outside a small interval around $\mu$ with width set again by $T$.
-Following the same line of argument as above, one finds that the vertex components are exponentially suppressed outside of an interval around the feedback frequency which is widened by an amount of order of the temperature: The important frequencies effectively lie in the intervals $[2\mu-(\mu-\omega_b)-\tilde\Delta_T,2\mu+\tilde\Delta_T]$ for the P-channel and $[-(\mu-\omega_b)-\tilde\Delta_T,(\mu-\omega_b)+\tilde\Delta_T]$ for the X- and D-channel, where $\tilde\Delta_T \sim T$ lies again on the scale of temperature.
+\end{widetext} Note that in \eqref{Sigma_tilde_at_finite_temp} all four terms in curly brackets $\{\dots\}$ decay exponentially in $\omega'$ on the scale of temperature $T$ for $\omega'$ outside a small interval around $\mu$.
+Following the same line of argument as above, one finds that the vertex components are suppressed outside of an interval around the feedback frequency which is widened on the order of temperature: The important frequencies effectively lie in the intervals $[2\mu-(\mu-\omega_b)-\tilde\Delta_T,2\mu+\tilde\Delta_T]$ for the P-channel and $[-(\mu-\omega_b)-\tilde\Delta_T,(\mu-\omega_b)+\tilde\Delta_T]$ for the X- and D-channel, where $\tilde\Delta_T \sim 2\Delta_T$ lies again on the scale of temperature.
 Analogous arguments hold for the complete self-energy.

 For finite temperature there is also a two-particle contribution \eqref{tp_g3} to the conductance, directly containing a vertex contribution.
 This vertex contribution is effectively only needed in an interval of width set by temperature around the feedback frequencies.
 This can be seen from \eqref{tp_g3} together with \eqref{definition_phi} and \eqref{def_K} , since the functions